hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/079_yajnavalkya_and_maitreyi.md

 ## YAJNAVALKYA AND MAITREYI

 We say, "That day is indeed a bad day on which you do not hear the name of the Lord, but a cloudy day is not a bad day at all."
-Yâjnavalkya was a great sage.
+Yājnavalkya was a great sage.
 You know, the Shastras in India enjoin that every man should give up the world when he becomes old.
 So Yajnavalkya said to his wife, "My beloved, here is all my money, and my possessions, and I am